Indoor temperatures break 100 at Kansas prisons without air conditioning

 TOPEKA, Kan.
-(KCUR) — Inmate dorms topped 100 degrees during the hottest days of summer at the Winfield Correctional Facility.
+(Kansas News Service) — Inmate dorms topped 100 degrees during the hottest days of summer at the Winfield Correctional Facility.
 The state prison is one of the handful of Kansas Department of Corrections facilities without air conditioning throughout the entire building.

 “The heat in Winfield is nearly unbearable,” said Demarcus Richards, a KDOC inmate who spent two years in Winfield.
 “It is inhuman, careless and negligent to not have air-conditioned living units given the heat waves that occur in Kansas during the summers.”